mxcl/PromiseKit/Documentation/GettingStarted.md

     fetch(avatar: $0.user)
 }.then {
     self.imageView = $0
-}.ensure {
+}.always {
     UIApplication.shared.isNetworkActivityIndicatorVisible = false
 }.catch {
     //…
 }
 ```

-`ensure` “ensures” that something happens.
-Whatever the outcome in your chain—failure or success—your `ensure`
+Whatever the outcome in your chain—failure or success—your `always`
 handler is called.

 For fun let’s compare this pattern with a completion handler equivalent: